LeaMyCode/InfectionAnalysis/README.md

 ## Example of nuclei and nucleoprotein counted with the code (original image with segmenation mask)
 ![Methods_Infectionrate](https://github.com/user-attachments/assets/523bca2a-f5e1-4781-9009-d5ef872140b0)

+_Example image of nuclei staining (DAPI, blue) and virus staining (nucleoprotein, red).
+Middle panels are showing the overlay of the segmentation mask with the original image.
+Right panels are showing the final segmentation after size filtering with the intial mask as overlay._

 ## Please cite the following if you use the code
 >Gabele, L., Bochow, I., Rieke, N., Sieben, C., Michaelsen-Preusse, K., Hosseini, S., et al. (2024).
 H7N7 viral infection elicits pronounced, sex-specific neuroinflammatory responses in vitro.
 Front Cell Neurosci 18. doi: 10.3389/fncel.2024.1444876